angelajholden/blog/README.md

 _This project is part of a free, open-source series focused on helping newer developers practice HTML/CSS with real-world examples._

+## :construction: Contributing Guidelines

+All pull requests should be submitted to the `staging` branch.
+Please use a feature branch (e.g., `fix/button-spacing`) when submitting PRs.
+We'll merge to `main` after review and testing.

+Thanks for contributing!

 ## :red_circle: YouTube

 :movie_camera: **Watch the build in action** on my [YouTube channel](https://www.youtube.com/@angelajholden) — or check out the [project playlist](https://www.youtube.com/playlist?list=PLiEcEGGtRVumb3GPMVk2JYG687ysA3vN9) to follow the full step-by-step process.